Hollywood stars lead call for treaty to save world’s oceans as UN talks stall

 Penélope Cruz, Javier Bardem lead A-listers’ call for treaty to save global ocean as UN talks stall

 Exclusive: ‘The oceans support all life on Earth.
-This week, you will decide their fate’, reads the letter to world leaders, shared exclusively with The Independent
+This week, you will decide their fate’, reads the letter to world leaders, shared with The Independent

-A cadre of Hollywood stars and leading environmentalists have called on world leaders to finalize a long-overdue, legally-binding treaty to save the global ocean.
+A cadre of Hollywood stars and leading environmentalists have called on world leaders to finalise a long-overdue, legally-binding treaty to save the global ocean.

-Penélope Cruz, Javier Bardem, Stephen Fry and Bonnie Wright are among the A-list actors who signed the open letter, shared exclusively with The Independent.
+Penelope Cruz, Javier Bardem, Stephen Fry and Bonnie Wright are among the A-list stars who signed the open letter, shared exclusively with The Independent.

 “The oceans support all life on Earth.
 This week, you will decide their fate.
 You must finalise a strong Global Ocean Treaty here and now, at this final round of negotiations at the United Nations, or your grand promises and ambitious targets will be meaningless.
 We are hopeful, because you can do it if you choose to,” it reads.